Zero Acre FAQ

-We offer a satisfaction guarantee on your first bottle of Cultured Oil within 30 days of receipt of your order.
+We offer a satisfaction guarantee on your first bottle of Zero Acre oil within 30 days of receipt of your order.

 We do not offer samples at this time.

-At this time, we are not able to ship internationally, but keep an eye out as we grow.
+At this time, we are not able to ship internationally.
+We only ship to the contiguous United States for now, but keep an eye out as we grow.

-Select your desired quantity of Cultured Oil and select the “subscribe and save” option.
+Select your desired quantity of Zero Acre oil and select the “subscribe and save” option.
 From there, you can select the frequency you’d like to receive your order.